RoseMaryBiju/PRODIGY_WD_01/README.md

 How to Play
 Click on any empty box in the grid to place your symbol (X or O).
 The game will automatically detect when a player has won by getting three of their symbols in a row.
-If a player wins, their winning combination will be highlighted, and the game will display a message indicating the winner.
+If a player wins their winning combination will be highlighted, and the game will display a message indicating the winner.
-Click the restart button to reset the game and start a new round.
+Click the restart button to restart the game and start a new round.